Generating Moving 3D Soundscapes with Latent Diffusion Models: Methodology

 \subsection{FOA Format}

-To give insight into the relevant audio format, we define Ambisonics as a 4-channel surround sound format which encodes sound direction to deliver a 3D audio experience.
-First-order Ambisonics (FOA) is the most commonly used format of Ambisonics due to its simplicity while maintaining sufficient spatial resolution.
-FOA represents spatial audio using four channels: W, X, Y, and Z. The W channel is omnidirectional and the rest of the channels represent the directional components of their respective cardinal planes.
-In equation set \eqref{eq1}, \(p\) represents the sound pressure i.e. a mono audio signal. \(\theta\) and \(\phi\) represent the azimuthal angle and angle of elevation respectively.
+Ambisonics encodes 3D sound direction in a compact four-channel WXYZ format.
+First-order Ambisonics (FOA) is widely used for its simplicity and adequate spatial resolution: W is omnidirectional (pressure), and X, Y, Z capture directional components along the front–back, left–right, and up–down axes.
+In Equation Set~\eqref{eq1}, \(p\) represents the sound pressure, i.e., a mono audio signal. \(\theta\) and \(\phi\) represent the azimuthal angle and angle of elevation respectively.